 OWN USE: I have moved back from another province and I want the rental unit for personal use.
 What can I do?

 If you want to terminate the teancy so you can use the rental property for yourself, you are required to give the tenant 60 days notice using Form N12.
 This notice can only be given at the end of the term in a fixed term tenancy or at the end of a rental period if the tenancy is month to month.
+When terminating for this reason you are also required to pay the tenant one month’s rent as compensation.

 If the number of people occupying the rental unit on a continuing basis contravenes health, safety or housing standards required by law, the landlord may issue a notice.
 Before any action is taken, determine whether the number of occupants constitutes overcrowding as the floor area and occupant ratio is quite generous.
 If it is indeed overcrowding a notice may be given.
 The termination date must not be earlier than the 20th day after notice is given; set out the details or the grounds for termination; and require the tenant to reduce the number of persons occupying the rental unit to comply with health, safety and housing standards within 7 days.